-- A health care provider or staff was rude or disrespectful to you. - Amerigroup STAR+PLUS MMP staff treated you poorly. - You think you are being pushed out of the plan.
+• A health care provider or staff was rude or disrespectful to you.

 At a glance: How to make a complaint

 You can make an internal complaint with our plan and/or an external complaint with an organization that is not connected to our plan.